 Ropivacaine Hydrochloride Injection, USP is a sterile, isotonic solution that contains ropivacaine hydrochloride as the active pharmaceutical ingredient.
 Ropivacaine hydrochloride is a member of the amino amide class of local anesthetics.
 Ropivacaine Hydrochloride Injection, USP is administered parenterally by infiltration, epidural, and nerve block.

-Ropivacaine HCl is chemically described as S-(-)-1-propyl-2',6'-pipecoloxylidide hydrochloride monohydrate.
-The drug substance is a white crystalline powder, with a molecular formula of C17H26N2O•HCl•H2O, molecular weight of 328.89 and the following structural formula:
+Ropivacaine hydrochloride is chemically described as S-(-)-1-propyl-2',6'-pipecoloxylidide hydrochloride monohydrate.
+The drug substance is a white crystalline powder, with the following structural formula:

 C17H26N2O•HCl•H2O M.W.
 328.89

 At 25°C ropivacaine hydrochloride has a solubility of 53.8 mg/mL in water, a distribution ratio between n‑octanol and phosphate buffer at pH 7.4 of 14:1 and a pKa of 8.07 in 0.1 M KCl solution.
 The pKa of ropivacaine is approximately the same as bupivacaine (8.1) and is similar to that of mepivacaine (7.7).
 However, ropivacaine has an intermediate degree of lipid solubility compared to bupivacaine and mepivacaine.